isabellatea/TShirtStore/README.md

-# TShirtStore
+# T-Shirt Store Website
 Practice Project to create a T-Shirt Store.

-## Summary
-A T-Shirt Online store that displays T-shirts and related information.
-Utilizes HTML/CSS/Javascript (jQuery).
+Provided are bare bones setup of HTML/CSS/JS(jQuery) files.
+Follow the challenges list to practice various HTML/CSS/JS(jQuery) skills.
+After which, customize the styling to any way you choose!
+Be creative and put your spin on it :)

 ## Directory
 - **index.html** - homepage